gzhaha/myBase-Info/file/MybasePluginExample1.md

 The plugin will be loaded and you can run as below:
 <img src="https://raw.githubusercontent.com/gzhaha/myBase-Info/master/images/plugineg1.gif"  width="60%" height="60%" />

+A working copy of the plugin could be found [Here](https://github.com/gzhaha/myBase-Plugins/tree/master/plugins#7-setbackgroundimgjs).

 ## Future Enhancements of this plugin
-As you already experienced, this plugin is simple and some improvemnet can be done to make this plugin more convenience.
+As you already experienced, this plugin is simple and some improvemnets can be done to make this plugin more convenience.

 For example: